ArseAssassin/pikadoc/README.md

+*It's like man pages, but for reference docs*

 # PikaDoc

 PikaDoc is a human-readable, structured documentation format. `pkd`-files don't ship as HTML files, but as already indexed data tables, ready to be explored on the command line or your browser.